 While silly, memes can be a great way to add context to your social updates.
 But just like anything else, don’t jump on a meme for the sake of jumping on it.

 Instead, ensure it works for your brand and properly represents the image you’re trying to put out there.

 One thing I’ve noticed more lately is expanded social updates – updates that take up more space but don’t necessarily include more words.

 What I love about these expanded updates is they allow you to give your followers more information about what you are sharing without overcrowding.
-They feel purposeful.

 A few tips for creating expanded updates:

 As you can see in the previous example, emojis can help you quickly make a point instead of including more words.
 They also stand out and help break up your text.

 Let’s say you are going to list three items.
 Use the emoji numerals instead of simply writing the numbers 1, 2, and 3.
 It makes the same point but grabs the eye a bit more.